Things To Do

 :

-Start your day with a visit to the Kobayashi City Museum to learn about the local history and culture.
-Afterward, take a stroll in the nearby Kobayashi Park, which is particularly lovely in spring.
+Start your day with a visit to the Kobayashi City Museum, where you can learn about the local history and culture.
+Take a leisurely stroll through the nearby Kobayashi Park, enjoying the serene surroundings and perhaps catching sight of cherry blossoms in bloom.
+Don't forget to grab a fresh pastry from a local bakery for breakfast.

 afternoon